-Top Seniors Financial Assistance Program You May Not Know About
+Top Seniors Financial Assistance Schemes You May Not Know About

 Retirement is a period that requires one to relax and enjoy, but for most elderly people, finances are a significant concern.
 The escalating prices of housing, healthcare, and everyday living are usually straining fixed incomes.

-Although programs such as Social Security and Medicare are well-known, there are numerous other types of assistance that are underutilized.
+Although programs such as Old Age Security (OAS) and the Canada Pension Plan (CPP) are well-known, there are numerous other types of assistance that are underutilized.
 These untapped resources would prove to be a difference in the everyday life of the older adults.

 Life Assure Product Quiz